GalynaBenitsky/Patatap_Clone/README.md

 Press any key, A to Z, enjoy animations with sounds.
 Has confetti animation in the background with responsive UI.
 Get lost in the rhythm of the sounds with random circle animations on screen that change colors by adding 1 unit to the hue and depreciating size about .92 of the current scale on every frame.

 # Getting Started
-Start by either downloading the zip file or clone with HTTPS.
+Start by either downloading the zip file or clone with git clone https://github.com/GalynaBenitsky/Patatap_Clone.git.

 # Prerequisites
 A modern web-browser like Safari, Chrome, Microsoft-Edge, Mozilla Firefox, etc.